fulldivegames/sm64coopdx-VR-Physics-based/README.md

 ### Requirements

-- Meta Quest 3 (the only tested standalone headset)
+- Meta Quest 3 (Quest 2 untested by me, but should run fairly well.
+There are also performance options!)
 - Developer Mode enabled for the headset
 - [SideQuest](https://sidequestvr.com/setup-howto) installed on a computer
 - A USB data cable or an already configured SideQuest wireless connection